aylapollmann/SES-brain-development-and-behavioural-and-emotional-problems-in-adolescence/README.md

-# SES-brain-development-and-behavioural-and-emotional-problems-in-adolescence
-This code belongs to the publication:
+This code underlies the publication:
 Pollmann, A., Rakesh, D., Fuhrmann, D. (in preparation), SES, brain development and behavioural and emotional problems in early adolescence: Findings from the ABCD study.

 # Abstract